Covid 3rd Wave Peak In France appears To Be Behind Us: Prime Minister - UrduPoint

 Covid 3rd Wave Peak In France 'appears To Be Behind Us': Prime Minister

-The peak of the third wave of the Covid-19 pandemic in France "appears to be behind us", Prime Minister Jean Castex said on Thursday, while travel restrictions will be relaxed from early next month
+The peak of the third wave of the Covid-19 pandemic in France "appears to be behind us", Prime Minister Jean Castex said on Thursday, announcing that travel restrictions will be relaxed from early next month

-Paris, (APP - UrduPoint / Pakistan Point News - 22nd Apr, 2021 ) :The peak of the third wave of the Covid-19 pandemic in France "appears to be behind us", Prime Minister Jean Castex said on Thursday, while travel restrictions will be relaxed from early next month.
+Paris, (APP - UrduPoint / Pakistan Point News - 22nd Apr, 2021 ) :The peak of the third wave of the Covid-19 pandemic in France "appears to be behind us", Prime Minister Jean Castex said on Thursday, announcing that travel restrictions will be relaxed from early next month.

 He told reporters there had been a "genuine fall in the circulation of the virus over the last 10 days", confirming that restrictions confining people to a 10-kilometre (six-mile) radius of their homes would be dropped from May 3.